Table of Contents

 Ageusia

 The pulp of cassia is very useful in Ageusia or loss of sense of taste caused by excessive use of opium or cocaine.
-About 24 grams of the pulp mixed with a quarter liter of hot milk is used as a mouthwash to treat this syndrome.

 Common Cold